zachm01/Spelling-Bee-Solver/README.md

 # Spelling-Bee-Solver
-A program that solves the New York Times Spelling Bee game.
+A program that solves the New York Times Spelling Bee game found at https://www.nytimes.com/puzzles/spelling-bee.

-Simply enter today's letters in the ```allowed letters``` string at the top of the file and run.
+It automatically downloads today's letters and solves the game without using the list of correct answers found in the source of Spelling Bee's HTML.

+# Usage
+Run the file.
+That's it.